alexwennerberg/gourami/README.md

 ![Build and Test](https://github.com/alexwennerberg/gourami/workflows/Build%20and%20Test/badge.svg)

-An intentionally small, community-focused ultra-lightweight ActivityPub social network.
+An intentionally small, community-focused ultra-lightweight decentralized social network.
 See the flagship server at https://dev.gourami.social/ and [reach out to me](mailto:alex@alexwennerberg.com) if you want an invite or use one of these free invites:

 * https://dev.gourami.social/register?key=72586361
 * https://dev.gourami.social/register?key=60686228